PrivacyLx/website/content/community/welcome-pack.en.md

 We're a community of people that dearly care about a cause.
 By being an active and welcoming member you make the community's heart beat.
-[This forum](https://cafe.privacylx.org) is our main virtual home.
+[The forum](https://cafe.privacylx.org) is our main virtual home.
 For sure you'll find here many are interesting conversations and you're very much welcome to participate.